FlorinM/forum-project/README.md

     php artisan queue:work
     ```
 Use different terminals if needed.
 Your application will now be accessible at http://127.0.0.1:8000
 Now, your local environment should be ready to use.

+13. Register: When registering the first user account, it will automatically be assigned the Super Admin role.
+Only one Super Admin is allowed in the application.

-Enjoy working with the X forum application!
+Enjoy working with the this forum application!

 ## License